eshraongithub/global_sustainable_equity_fund_etl_and_time_series_forecasting/README.md

 - Bollinger Bands (20 days).

 The required version of Python and packages are included in the "gsef_venv" virtual environment that can be found in the "envs" folder.

+All output files are exported to the "gsef_output" folder.